Skip to content

 • Prompts optimized for extended thinking on architecture and debugging tasks

-• Configuration for controlling thinking depth and token budget
+• Configuration for controlling thinking depth via effort level and token budget

-By default, Claude Code uses extended thinking on every turn — Claude reasons through the problem internally before producing a visible response.
-You can influence how deep this reasoning goes.
+Extended thinking is enabled by default in Claude Code — Claude reasons through the problem step by step before producing a visible response.
+You control how deep this reasoning goes and whether it runs at all.

 Extended thinking shines on problems with these characteristics: